 Whenever I was trying to make sense on all the images I wanted to see them all to be able to compare them.
-Using Bridge gave this option on your laptop too, but you could only see a bunch of the images.
+Using Adobe Bridge gave this option on your laptop too, but you could only see a bunch of the images.

 Instead, using contact sheets to provide the broad selection of the images without giving them up is a great way to examine the whole photoshoot.
 In this article I will take you through using Bridge in making the selection of your images but also the making of the contact sheet.
 This is a step-by-step guide to use Bridge on you Mac.

-What is a contact sheet?
+What is a PDF contact sheet?

 It might sound like something more like a business card with your information on it, but it is actually a compilation of images.
 It is a file with multiple images that you have chosen to add on one page to better view them before the final selection.

 Why to send a contact sheet for your clients?

 Imagine you did a wedding photoshoot and now you have chosen 100 best images to send to your clients.

 When creating a contact sheet you want to be able to select the right images quickly.
 Bridge will place them on a sheet and even name them correctly, after you’ve marked them.
 If this isn’t making your life easier, you’re not working with enough clients.